shaaagri/339-p2/README.md

 * **Desktop** and **Mobile**: [*product_details.htm/product_details_X.htm*] "Add to Cart" button does nothing.
 It is supposed to fill the Shopping Cart.
 * **Desktop** and **Mobile**: [*about_us.htm*] There is still some Lorem Ipsum left, as well as buttons that do nothing.
 * **Mobile**: [*Landing Page (index.htm)*] Extraneous padding in the hero yellow header.
 Also, video sequences get improperly cropped at this width and some are not recognizable anymore.
 * **Mobile**: [*products.htm*]: The sidebar is too wide, squishing away the product cards.
-The better solution for mobile widths would be to turn the sidebar into a top bar, similar to what's been done in Help page.
+The better solution for mobile widths would be to turn the sidebar into a top bar, similar to what's been done in Help page, and making it sticky, so it stays when scrolling through the products.
 * **Mobile**: [*product_details.htm/product_details_X.htm*]: Extraneous padding and broken alignment all along.
 * **Mobile**: [*about_us.htm*] The header gets resized wrongly, leading to the loss of most of the content.
 The association between squares of a same row gets lost as well - the blocks of text and images do not look connected anymore.
 * **Mobile**: [*citations.htm*] The header image gets resized wrongly (it's supposed to be taller), and the title is too big.
 Also, not enough left-right padding throughout, and it is hard to tell one citation from another.